Flag football at the Summer Olympics: American football

 Out of the major professional sports in the United States, only American football has never been an official sport at the Olympic Games.
 It has been a demonstration sport at the Summer Olympic Games twice: at the 1904 Summer Olympics, several games were played at Francis Olympic Field between college football teams, and the status of these matches as Olympic is dubious; and at the 1932 Summer Olympics, one game was played between East and West All-Stars.
 Although several American football players have been Olympians, American football itself has never been an official Olympic sport.
 The sport is widely considered as incompatible with the Olympics for several reasons, among them the high risk of injury, inconvenience in the time period the games are held and its lack of global popularity.
-American football was also an invitational/demonstration sport at the 2005 World Games and 2017 World Games.
+American football was also an invitational/demonstration men's sport at the 2005 World Games and 2017 World Games, and will return to the 2029 World Games.

 In 2013, the International Olympic Committee (IOC) gave provisional recognition to the International Federation of American Football (IFAF), setting up a possible future vote for the sport to be at the games.
 The IFAF applied to the Olympics for 2020, but was denied, with controversy in the 2015 IFAF World Championship contributing to the decision.